-- Retirement planning.
-It is important to meet with a financial advisor and create a new retirement plan for your future.
-Your divorce will likely divide some retirement accounts and include provisions for Social Security Income, so it is important that you understand what you will have to live off of and how long it will last you.
+It is important to meet with a financial advisor to create a new retirement plan for your future.
+Divorce will likely result in the distribution of retirement accounts, and perhaps include provisions for Social Security income.
+It is important that you understand how the distribution of these retirement assets will impact you going forward.

-- Your budget.
-You may not be able to remain in the marital home and even if you do, your monthly budget is likely to be significantly lower.
-Your attorney can discuss alimony (spousal support) and how it may impact you.
-Planning a budget that will meet your current needs is an important part of working through your divorce.
+Your financial budget: You may not be able to remain in the marital home after your divorce and even if you do your monthly budget will change.
+Your attorney can discuss gray divorce alimony and how it may impact you.
+Planning a budget that will meet your current needs is an integral part of working through your divorce.